 4. Beneficial To The Unborn Child

 Not only you, but even your unborn child may derive benefits from the lime juice you consume!
-Lime contains high levels of potassium, which is thought to help build bones in the unborn child and facilitate the development of brain and nerve cells.
+Lime contains high levels of potassium, which is thought to help build bones in the unborn child and facilitate the development of the immune system, brain, and nerve cells.
 To summarize, lime is significantly beneficial for fetal development.
 However, more research is needed in this regard.
 It is important to consult with your healthcare provider to ensure safety and moderation in your diet.

 5. Helps Manage High Blood Pressure